Last updated: February 2022

 Being a caregiver has given Linda many challenges.
 From dealing with the day-to-day living needs of Bob and trying to take care of herself.
 She finds it hard to find the right balance, but she is always working on achieving it.

 Because of Linda’s experience, she has become an advocate for Male Breast Cancer and Metastatic Breast Cancer.

 Linda volunteers with the “Male Breast Cancer Coalition”.
 The MBCC is a patient advocacy organization that is working to educate the world that men have breasts too.
 We connect men living with breast cancer together so they don’t feel alone.

-She also volunteers with the “American Cancer Society – Cancer Action Network”.
+She also volunteers with the “American Cancer Society - Cancer Action Network”.
 Linda is the Lead Ambassador for her district.
-She has travelled to her state capitol and the nation’s capitol each four times.
-They meet with their representatives and lobby for cancer related bills.
+She has traveled to her state capitol and the nation’s capital each four times.
+They meet with their representatives and lobby for cancer-related bills.

 Linda attended the “National Breast Cancer Coalition’s” Project LEAD program in July 2017.
 Linda feels that it is an incredible program that gave her a background in the science of breast cancer so she can be a better advocate.
 Linda also attended the NBCC Summit and Lobby day this year in Washington, D.C.

 Click here to read all of Linda's articles on AdvancedBreastCancer.net